My experience living out of a small car with a fellow traveler for weeks on the road …

-In my last post I mentioned a fella who I met in the woods and got me up and dancing around the fire.
+In my last post I mentioned a fella who I met at a gathering in the woods.
 Kyle was a real introspective soul who had dealt with unfortunate circumstances in life and took to the road to start fresh.
 He traveled the west coast, backpacked Hawaii, and was just beginning his journey on the east coast when our paths crossed.
-For those of you following along you may remember that my van was still with a mechanic a few hours south of the gathering I was attending.
-So the cat and I took up residence in Kyle’s two door Ford Focus with him for almost two weeks.
+For those of you following along, you may remember that my van was still with a mechanic a few hours south of the gathering I was attending.
+So the cat and I took up residence in Kyle’s two door Ford Focus for a few weeks.
 It was a tight squeeze to say the least.
 After one night of attempting to sleep all three in the car we decided to stick to hiding out in the woods where we could comfortably pitch a tent- as comfortable as you can be on a cold winter night.

-After packing up we headed from the outskirts of Daytona into the city- Daytona Beach.
-It is exactly what you would expect it to be.
-Colorful, fun, beachy vibes.
-A large shopping center complete with restaurants, bars, a theater, and a live artist pumping out Marley tunes onto the beach where I hopped on his back as we ran out chasing the birds off the shore and out over the ocean.
+After packing up we headed into the city- Daytona Beach.
+It is exactly what you would expect it to be: colorful, fun, and full of beachy vibes.
+We walked around a large shopping center built around a plaza which hosted a live artist pumping out Marley tunes.
+We stopped in the middle of the plaza to spin around and dance and then I hopped on Kyle’s back as we ran out chasing the birds off the shore and out over the ocean.
 We strolled through the shops and the arcade, stopping to get some legendary taffy.
 There were over 200 flavors to choose from.
-Do NOT choose beer flavored taffy.
-We even hopped on a sling shot that threw us 350 feet into the air and upside down.
+(Do NOT choose beer flavored taffy. ) We even hopped on a sling shot that threw us 350 feet into the air and upside down.
 Words cannot do justice for the view of the city and shoreline from up there.

 The day came to pick up the van and so we traveled back down south again.
 After racing down the highway for five hours we finally arrived in St. Petersburg only to learn that there was a problem with the van and it wouldn’t be ready for another day.
 We took the opportunity to get some delicious street food and back up north we went.
 After stopping at some antique shops we decided to head out to an island to set up camp for the night.
 Sleeping in the tent that night we heard something splashing in the water maybe twenty feet from our heads.
 Way too big to be anything other than a bear or an alligator.
 We lied in silence as we drifted off to sleep, curious if we’d awake the next morning.